 Education, Speakers & Field Testing

-If desired, staff from the Drop-In Center will come to your agency or facility and provide free prevention/education services and confidential HIV Testing.
+If desired, staff from the Drop-In Center will come to your agency or facility and provide free prevention/education services and confidential HIV/HCV Testing.
 We request a minimum 2 weeks notice for scheduling purposes.
 The Drop-In Center staff can also assist you in finding speakers on a variety of HIV, STD, GLBTQ, issues.
 This requires more advance notice for the convenience and scheduling needs of the speakers.

 Condoms & Literature